molpopgen/fwdpy/README.rst

 .. note:: fwdpy may require the 'dev' branch of fwdpp.
 The configure script checks for *both* the correct dependency version number *and* specific header files within each depdency.
 If the version number check passes, but a subsequent header check fails, then that is a sign that you need a development version of the relevant dependency.
 The reason for this situation is that the development of fwdpy has generated ideas for how to make fwdpp more accessible.
 This situation will remain until fwdpy stabilizes.

 You also need a C++11-compliant compiler.
 For linux users, GCC 4.8 or newer should suffice.
-OS X users must use the clang-omp package from brew_.
+OS X users must use the clang-omp package from brew_, or gcc6 from brew_ if they use Anaconda.

 You may use one or the other of these libraries, but not both.
 See the Performance subsection of the Installation section below for how to use these libraries.